uk-x-gov-software-community/uk-x-gov-software-community.github.io/index.md

 layout: layout.njk
 title: About
 ---
-# Welcome to the Cross Government Software Community
+# Welcome to the Cross Government Software Engineering Community

 ## Who are we
 We are a group of engineers working in software engineering across government, some of us are hands on developers, others working in other technical or management roles.